Commercial efficiency

 When a prospect says no to you, sometimes that doesn't mean no.

-Try to understand whether your prospect is really thinking "no" or whether they are hiding important information from you.
+Try to understand if your prospect is really thinking "no", or if they're hiding important information from you.

 He may have misunderstood a key point of your product.

-Be aware that the following can have a big (positive) impact on your results.
+Be aware that the following elements can have a significant (positive) impact on your results.

 It takes practice and preparation.